The most common reason that 501c3 status gets revoked is not filing the proper 990 form on time for 3 consecutive years.

 Losing your IRS tax-exempt status can have a major impact on your operations as a nonprofit organization.
 Without an active 501c3 status, you won’t be able to apply for grants or guarantee tax-deductible donations for your donors.
+If you’re looking to reinstate tax exempt status, you’ve come to the right place.
 Pursuing reinstatement doesn’t have to be difficult when you’ve got Charitable Allies’ nonprofit attorneys on your side.

-When you start working with a Charitable Allies Attorney to reinstate your tax-exempt status, they'll want to know:
+When you start working with a Charitable Allies Attorney to reinstate tax exempt status, they'll want to know:

 Which type of 990 does your nonprofit file with the IRS?